omar0z/pluralsight-solr-search-playbook/README.md

 ## Details
 This project was generated with angular-cli and contains the base with the homepage and DORIS logo to initiate the application and the integration with EU Login in NodeJS side.

+## Before you run the application
+Make sure you install the app dependencies by running `yarn install`.
+If you skip this step, the app won't run in any environment.

 ## Development Environment
 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.